ekansh005/elewind/src/posts/the-rise-of-workation.md

 ---
 title: The rise of workation trend in 2021
 description: Work on but is your wish to explore at the same time?
 How about taking your workload to one of your favorite hill stations, beaches, or any other destinations?
-thumbnail: images/post2.jpg
+thumbnail: /images/uploads/christin-hume-slbqshqaheo-unsplash.jpg
+thumbnailAltText: workation
 author: Ekansh Saxena
 date: 2021-05-06
 tags: